deptofdefense/anet/README.md

+## Deprecated
+Deprecated in favor of [https://github.com/NCI-Agency/anet](https://github.com/NCI-Agency/anet).
+NCI has made significant progress with updating and adding features to the system.
+Great job!

 ## What is ANET?

 The Advisor Network ("ANET") is a tool to track relationships between advisors and advisees.
 ANET was built by the Defense Digital Service in support of the the USFOR-A and Resolute Support mission to train, advise, and assist the Afghan government.